 1. Login to the router that the Firewalla is plugged in and look at the "WAN IP address" field.

 If (1) and (2) are different, you don't have a public IP address.
-Call your ISP to get a public IP from them.
+The easiest solution is to call your ISP to get a public IP from them.

-If you are under double NAT, that is, you have another router (second router) in front of the router (first router) that Firewalla is plugged into.
-If you have this configuration, you will need to do another port forwarding on the second router.
+If you have this configuration, you will need to forward the port the VPN will use on the first router to the second router.
 Port forwarding the second router's public UDP 1194 port to the first router's 1194 port.

 How do you know if you have double NAT?